 Thompsons of Prudhoe can provide assets for onshore decommissioning of offshore oil and gas installations as well other oil and gas equipment for both onshore and offshore use such as topsides, jackets and structures.

-This state of the art Naturally Occurring Radioactive Material (NORM) facility, located at our site in the Port of Blyth, provides an onshore turnkey solution to our customers based in oil and gas facilities across and in the North Sea.
+This state-of-the-art Naturally Occurring Radioactive Material (NORM) facility, located at our site in the Port of Blyth, provides an onshore turnkey solution and high quality decommissioning programme to our customers based in oil and gas facilities across and in the North Sea.

 At our NORM facility in Blyth, offshore oil and gas materials don’t need to be sent off for cleaning as they can be done onsite at our onshore facility.
-This removes the need for materials to be transported to other facilities across the country, which both saves transportation costs for customers and reduces our carbon emission levels.
+This geographical and industrial strategy removes the need for materials to be transported to other facilities across the country, which both saves transportation & decommissioning costs for customers and reduces our carbon emission levels.

 There are also substantial, uncongested road links to the Port – with Newcastle International Airport only a short 20 minute drive away.